tiny-open-source/low-code-platform/packages/llm/src/service/vision-model-prompt.md

 - Borders: borderTopLeftRadius, borderTopRightRadius, borderBottomRightRadius, borderBottomLeftRadius, borderTopWidth, borderTopStyle, borderTopColor, borderRightColor, borderRightWidth, borderRightStyle, borderRightColor, borderBottomWidth, borderBottomStyle, borderBottomColor, borderLeftStyle, borderLeftWidth, borderLeftColor, borderWidth, borderStyle, borderColor

 ## Response Format
-1. First, analyze the image and describe what you see
-2. Next, provide your implementation plan
-3. Then generate the complete HTML code with inline CSS styles
+Generate the complete HTML code with inline CSS styles directly without any explanations or analysis.
-4. Always wrap your code in ```html code blocks
+Always write your response in English and wrap your code in ```html code blocks.

-Remember to maintain proper indentation and add comments where necessary to explain your approach.

 ## Important Notes
 - Do not use any external libraries or frameworks